The Regularized Hadamard Expansion: Introduction

 We now explain our results and put them in the context of previous works.
 The first systematic study of regularization effects was carried out in~\cite[Chapter~4]{pfp} in Minkowski space, however in a more general setting where the underlying equations were modified by the regularization.
 This analysis distinguished certain regularization effects (arising from the so-called mass expansion) as being {\em{universal}} in the sense that they do not depend on the details of the regularization.
-The resulting contributions to~$T_\varepsilon$ were used in a crucial way in the analysis of the continuum limit.
+The resulting contributions to~$T^\varepsilon(x,y)$ are used in a crucial way in the analysis of the continuum limit (see also the recent textbook~\cite{cfs}).
 It is precisely these contributions which are described by transport equations and which will be specified in detail below.
-The analysis in~\cite[Chapter~4]{pfp} also revealed that other regularization effects (arising from the so-called regularization expansion) are {\em{not}} universal and seem to depend on the details of the regularization.
-In our context, these contributions to~$T_\varepsilon$ can be characterized by the fact that they cannot be described by transport equations.
+The analysis in~\cite[Chapter~4]{pfp} also revealed that other regularization effects (in particular those which describe the behavior near the diagonal~$x=y$) are {\em{not}} universal and seem to depend on the details of the regularization.
+In our context, these contributions to~$T^\varepsilon$ can be characterized by the fact that they cannot be described by transport equations.